void

 Background

-Also in this case there is no obvious link to any living person although people with the surname Korporal Říha were quite a few in Prague at the time.
+There is no obvious link to any living person although people with the surname Korporal Říha were quite a few in Prague at the time.
 He was probably not an active soldier, so looking for him in pre-war address books (military perons) yields no results.
-In 1915 several soldiers with the surname Říha served in IR.
+In 1915 several soldiers with the surname Říha served in Infanterieregiment Nr.
 91, so the name may have been borrowed from one of these.

-This revising of the novel meant that Korporal Říha was absent in both post-war English translations, as well as most other modern translations, and even some that were done in the inter-war years but have been revised since then.
+This revising of the novel meant that Korporal Říha was absent in both post-war English translations, as well as most other modern translations, and even some that originate from the inter-war years but have been revised since then.
 In the most recent German translation (2014) Říha has however resurfaced.

 Quote(s) from the novel